cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-11-the-software-supply-chain.md

 published: true
 ---

+{% youtube mp_jSfUACrs %}

 The software supply chain comprises all the technology involved in shipping a piece of code from development to its deployment in a production environment.
-Several actors and different technologies participate in this complex process, e.g., developers, IDEs, compilers, package managers, a so on.
+Several actors and different technologies participate in this complex process, e.g., developers, IDEs, compilers, package managers, and so on.
 The success or failure of a software product depends largely on many external components which are not directly controlled by the organizations in charge of delivering software products to their clients.
 This situation poses several security and maintenance risks for both software suppliers and customers.
 Thereby, maintaining a secure and efficient software supply chain is critical today, where open-source has become ubiquitous in the software production landscape.
 In this post, I take a close look at this phenomenon from a software engineering perspective.
-Lets me dive into it!
+Let me dive into it!

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2021/crane.png alt: "The crane is a symbol of the construction and transportation of physical objects on a large scale." %}
+  {%responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2021/crane.png alt: "The crane is a symbol of the construction and transportation of physical objects on a large scale." %}
   <figcaption class="stroke">
     &#169; The crane is a symbol of the construction and transportation of physical objects on a large scale.
     </figcaption>